sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 Like the VFX-SD, the SD-1 has a professional quality on-board sequencer making it a complete all-in-one music production workstation.
 This is a 24-track sequencer with 25,000 note capacity and it holds up to 60 sequences and 20 songs.
 There is quantization (96 ppqn), real-time or step entry, looped or linear mode, and auto-punch in/out.
 Tracks can be set to control the SD-1's internal voices or external MIDI equipment, or both at the same time!
 An on-board 3.5" disk drive allows you to store your programs, sequences, songs, and even MIDI SysEx data.
 The SD-1 is compatible with all VFX and VFX-SD program librarys too!

 # About this project
 We are Sojus Records, one of the longest-running netlabels still active.
 We are musicians not programmers, but we like old synths and emulations.
-So we decided to build a fully featured VST3 version of the MAME®-emulated Ensoniq® SD-1/32, which is never emulated before.
+So we decided to build a fully featured VST3 version of the MAME-emulated Ensoniq SD-1/32, which is never emulated before.
 Thanks to the recent AI coding revolution, we are successfully built it!

 # What's working?
 Everything.
 Check the original manual here: [Polynominal](https://www.polynominal.com/ensoniq-sd1/ensoniq-sd1-manual.pdf)

 # Features:
-- Intel® Windows® / Mac Intel®+ARM® universal binaries
+- Intel Windows / Mac Intel+ARM universal binaries
 - VST3 state saving, midi input and automation, 4 different panels, resizeable gui with VFD display and onboard keyboard
 - Can load all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc)
   - Attach the disk image with Load Floppy/Cartridge button, Press Storage, then select DISK.
 Press LOAD.
 The display shows the Disk Load page, with the File Type selected.
 Move the data entry slider to select file.